“The measure of the greatness of a society is found in the way it treats those most in need, those who have nothing

 – Pope Francis

 The Durham Community Food Pantry, a program of Catholic Charities of the Diocese of Raleigh, works to end food insecurity in Durham and Orange counties.
-The facility will open in Spring 2019 and replicate the service model currently in practice at Catholic Parish Outreach.
-The food pantry will be a collaborate effort engaging multiple partners through Durham and Orange counties to address this incredibly important need.
+The facility replicates the service model developed over 40 years at Catholic Parish Outreach Food Pantry in Raleigh.
+The program will be a collaborative effort engaging multiple partners through Durham and Orange counties to address this incredibly important need.

 There is a tremendous need for additional food resources to serve families in Durham and Orange Counties.
 According to the Food Bank of Central and Eastern North Carolina, Durham County currently faces an estimated 1 million pound annual food shortage and Orange County faces an estimate half million pound annual food shortage.